MrYsLab/telemetrix-rpi-pico-2w/docs/server_config.md

 Edit the sketch and place your router's PASSWORD between the quotes.

+Save your changes.

 ## Upload The Server To The Pico

-Once you have selected the desired server and configured it and saved it, select the board and port on the Arduino IDE.
+Select the board and port on the Arduino IDE.